question-bank/programming-languages/04-strings/count-vowels.md

 ## Count Vowels

-Write a program to count all the vowels in a given string.
+Write a program to count all vowels in a given string.
 Please consider lower and upper cases.

 **Example**: